 We can’t blame China.
 Many of the facilities that sort and bale our recyclables had as much as a 25% contamination rate.
 In other words, a quarter of the product they sold was either sorted into the wrong bale or didn’t belong in recycling in the first place.
 The Chinese had to send it to their own landfills.

 Would you keep buying a product if you had to throw out a quarter of it?

 Another big part?
-China used to buy so much that they priced American companies out of the market.
+China used to buy so much that it priced American companies out of the market.

-Around the beginning of this century, recycling programs started to expand what they were willing to accept.
+Around the beginning of this century, recycling programs started to expand what plastics they were willing to accept.
 Much of the plastic packaging you buy has a triangle with a number in it from 1 to 7.
 Instead of just one or two kinds of plastic (mostly no. 1 and no. 2), for example, they announced they would accept plastic with any number.
 We, the public, responded by putting all kinds of stuff in our recycling containers.

 For that matter, so do wire coat hangers, strings of Christmas lights, plastic six-pack rings, electric cords, and so on.